ch3zych3z/HaskellInterpreter/README.md

 **NB**

 The main function should look like "main = print expr"

-Mutual recursion is not allowed in either top-level definitions and let-bindings

 You may want to see [demos/](demos/) to explore miniLanguage syntax